lahoudjohn/AI-powered-Job-Interview-Assistant/README.md

 - **Amjad Khaddaj**

 ## Project Overview
 This project was developed as part of the EECE 490 course requirements.
-It implements usage of APIs for gpt-4o-mini and fine-tuned APIs on concentrations for ECE and CCE majors at AUB.
+It implements usage of APIs for gpt-4o-mini and fine-tuned APIs on Power, Control, Hardware, Software, RF, and Communications and Netwroking Engineering which are taught at AUB.

 ### Key Features
 - Chatbot that gives questions and answers them